OpenNebula/docs/source/open_cluster_deployment/storage_setup/lvm_drivers.rst

 OpenNebula Configuration
 ================================================================================

-Once the Node storage setup is ready, the OpenNebula configuration comprises two steps:
+Once the Host and Front-end storage is setup, the OpenNebula configuration comprises the creation of an Image and System Datastores.

-* Create System Datastore
-* Create Image Datastore

 Create System Datastore
 --------------------------------------------------------------------------------

-To create a new LVM System Datastore, you need to set following (template) parameters:
+To create a new SAN/LVM System Datastore, you need to set following (template) parameters:

 +-----------------+---------------------------------------------------+
 |    Attribute    |                   Description                     |